alannn118/meme-backend/README.md

 # StreaMeme Backend

-This is the backend for StreaMeme web service.
+This is the backend for Meme web service.

 ## Usage